Sicilian Rice Casserole, all the flavors of arancini (rice balls) but without the fuss and frying!

 I’m so happy that I can now enjoy this Sicilian Rice Casserole!
 That’s because for years I was allergic to peas.
 Just omit the peas you say?
 Yes, but it just wouldn’t be the same without them.
 My mother made this dish without the peas for so long, I now have to remind her to reintroduce them.

-If you love arancini like I do, then you’ll love this dish.
-It’s just like eating arancini but in the form of a casserole.
-You have all the flavors but without the frying.
+You have all the ingredients and flavors but without the frying.
 Don’t get me wrong, I prefer my arancini any day but sometimes you want a simplified version without all the fuss.

 The steps involved are the same as for preparing arancini.
 I begin by making a meat sauce.
 What’s different about this sauce is the addition of mushrooms, which my mother also adds in her sauce for arancini.
 They are optional but the mushrooms definitely a wonderful earthy flavor to the sauce.